darafferty/rapthor/idg-bin/Sandbox/ProxyClassHierarchy/README.md

 * Check if loaded .so has the correct paramters (importent if not cerated before, but existing loaded)
 * put .so in tmp/tmp-XXXXXX by default
+* copy constructor, copy assignement for SMP class
+* create libidg.{a|so} out of common files; application links to it, which is shown in examples
+* set sensible values as defaults

 ## FFTW3 linking problem